Bushfire information for primary producers

 Reducing bushfire risk

 The Farming guidelines for the reduction of bushfire risk give farmers instructions on how to manage and reduce the bushfire risk.
-Another good resource is the Risk management for stock owners in times of fire and flood.

 Download the Farming guidelines for the reduction of bushfire risk ( or ).